 Rosto is one of the local dishes you should try and involves a garlic-filled pork slowly braised for hours in wine and spices, served with pasta and potatoes.
 Last but not least, there’s one more local recipe that you should definitely try: kalogeros (monk in Greek).
 This is a very tender piece of veal cooked with eggplant and local gruyere cheese, absolutely divine!
 If there’s one place only to visit on the island to get an uplifted version of these two magnificent dishes, Rotonda📌 is the place to go.
 Rotonda is around a 45-minute uphill drive from Hora towards the slopes of the mountains, at Apeiranthos village, and offers the best sunset view of the island (book in advance – it’s popular among the Greek holidaymakers).
 Both Apeiranthos (as a village) and Rotonda as a restaurant were the highlights of our holidays and not to be missed for anyone looking to experience the original Greek-style island itinerary.

 If you are staying at Naxos town (Hora) and have no plans to drive to the Naxian highlands, there is a cute little family-owned restaurant at the far end of the old town (towards the port), Apostolis📌.
 It's squeezed between a chapel and someone's whitewashed backyard creating a fairytale-like atmosphere that will blow your senses.
-Apostolis is famous for the Greek salad served inside a hollow bread loaf but also for homemade meat dishes (like Kleftiko).
+Apostolis is famous for the Greek salad served inside a hollow bread loaf and for homemade meat dishes (like Kleftiko).
 The menu also offers cheese platters (with local cheeses) and has plenty of delicious vegetarian options.
 As it's central in Hora and scores high on reviews, expect crowds so better book ahead and be patient with service, it's worth it.

 3. Cheese